It’s going to be that time of year again soon… spring break! Since this feels…

 Where to stay:

 From elegant hotels to charming apartments, there’s no lack of great accommodations in Bologna.
-If you budget allows for a little grandeur, drop your bags at the Grand Hotel Majestic gia Baglioni, the grande dame of Bologna.
+If your budget allows for a little grandeur, drop your bags at the Grand Hotel Majestic gia Baglioni, the grande dame of Bologna.

 Today, the Asinelli and Garisenda towers are the city’s most famous, with heights of 97 and 48 meters, respectively.
 Though that tower in Pisa gets all the press, the Asinelli Tower tilts 2.4 meters and is considered the highest leaning tower in the world.
-For a few bucks, you may climb the Torre Asinelli for a fantastic view of the red roofed city.
+For a few bucks, you may climb the Torre Asinelli for a fantastic view of the red-roofed city.
 Students beware: Legend has it that anyone who climbs the tower before graduating will not get their degree.